 5. If a beneficiary dies.
 Review the survivorship provisions in your Will to make sure that if a beneficiary predeceases you, their share of your estate is redistributed to other beneficiaries.

 6. If your executor dies or is no longer able to act.
-Your executor / administrator / trustee is the person who will handle the payment of estate bills and the distribution of estate assets to the beneficiaries.
+Your executor (also called the administrator or trustee) is the person who will handle the payment of estate bills and the distribution of estate assets to the beneficiaries.
 If he/she dies before you do or is no longer capable of handling the responsibilities of winding up your estate, you must appoint a replacement.
 If you don't do it, the courts will make the decision for you.

 Do I have to rewrite my entire Will every time I want to make a change?

-Minor changes can usually be accomplished by adding a codicil to your Will.
+Minor changes, such as adding one or more bequests, can usually be accomplished by adding a codicil to your Will.
 Major changes should always be incorporated into a new Will which will revoke and replace the previous Will.